Camera Slates: How To Slate Cameras Correctly

 Slating MOS Takes

-A common practice when slating takes without sound is to hold the slate with your fingers through the sticks to indicate the shot is MOS without every closing the sticks on camera.
+A common practice when slating takes without sound is to hold the slate with your fingers through the sticks to indicate the shot is MOS without ever closing the sticks on camera.
 The reason behind this practice is that the slate then still burns the info into the camera take for labeling but because the sticks are held open the timecode display is still running.
 This can be especially helpful when you still need to sync multiple cameras even if there isn’t sound or if you are using any sort of timecode take logging with the script supervisor.